 Keyword research is as much a part of monitoring your competition as to any other step, and yet it is one of the most commonly disregarded.
 Watching out to see what your competitors are doing is an easy way to get a full picture of the tide of your industry.

 But while many people will try and see what competing blogs are doing and emulate it, I think you should do the opposite.
 See what keywords they aren’t cornering, and then go after those yourself.

 This requires you to strike a pretty delicate balance, which can be hard without some trial and error.
-You want keywords that are popular enough to be worth going after, but not so popular that your competitors have
+You want keywords that are popular enough to be worth going after, but not so popular that your competitors have gotten their first.

 A good keyword research tool can do wonders here.
 I will be naming some at the bottom of this post.

 Having a good social strategy in place is, of course, reliant on keywords for steady growth.
 Engagement is only a slice of the pie… knowing how to engage is, like, all the pie.
 So when you are looking for keywords that are common on social, what do you do?

 A manual search can show you pretty quickly how often a keyword is being used on a platform like Twitter.
 Using some kind of dashboard (Tweetdeck, Hootsuite, ect) is probably going to be more fruitful.
 Though it often means a bit of an investment.

 Social keyword research can really up your overall authority thanks to Google including social posts in their results.
 I tend to focus more on Twitter since the platform is open, but you can apply this to any social network you choose.

 How Google Suggest Can Help You Narrow Your Focus

 Google Suggest isn’t just for humorous auto-fill results.
 It is also a great way to see what people are searching for, and use it to begin thinking of full keyword phrases to begin taking advantage of.